UCB-Psychology-QuACK/site/QuACK2026/QuACK2026.md

 ### Schedule

-We will meet weekly on **Thursdays from 4pm - 6pm PST in BWW Rm TBD**.
+We will meet weekly on **Thursdays from 4pm - 6pm PST in BWW Rm 1213**.
 First session September 10th!

 Each session will start with a live demo focusing on fundemental data skills.
 We will then work independently and in groups to apply these skills to real data.
 Finally, we will finish each session with a group discussion centering around challenges you faced working with the data and ways to address and overcome these challenges.